patterns-app/patterns-devkit/README.md

 Data blocks have three associated schemas:

 - Inferred schema - the structure and datatypes automatically inferred from the actual data
-- Nominal schema - the schema that was declared (or resolved, for a generic) in the snap graph
+- Nominal schema - the schema that was declared (or resolved, for a generic) in the function graph
 - Realized schema - the schema that was ultimately used to physically store the data on a specific storage (the schema used to create a database table, for instance)